AwesomeEcosystem/enjine/docs/content/en/guide/database.md

 > Serverside Database

-## Single
+## Simple

-If you only want to use a single Database:
+If you only want to use a simple Database:

 <code-group>
   <code-block label="es6" active>